wellguimaraes/jss-sheet-loader/README.md

-# JSS Sheet Loader for Webpack
+# JSS Loader for Webpack
-Create and load jss with no extra pain
+Create and load jss with no pain

 ## Install it
 `npm i jss-sheet-loader --save`